A Greener Household

 6. Clean Green – Use Eco Friendly Cleaning Products

-As we rethink which products we’re bringing into our homes, we seek greener solutions.
+As we rethink which products we’re bringing into our homes (Greener Household), we seek greener solutions.
 Here are a few common household items that you can use as natural green cleaners:

 - Vinegar – Cuts grease, grime and wax build-up, cleans calcium deposits, kills bacteria, germs and mould.